GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-Our data set also allows the exploration of the ionization parameter, $U$, that is the ratio of the ionizing photon density to the particle density and provides a measure of the degree of ionization of the gas.
-This parameter can be estimated directly through O32 following Equation~7 in \citet{diazChemicalAbundancesIonizing2000}, however, since this indicator is used in the computation of the gas metallicity, the use of the previous equation leads by default to an anti-correlation between log$U$ and gas metallicity.
-Instead, we employ Equation~5 from \citet{diazChemicalAbundancesIonizing2000}, that combines the gas metallicity, that has been well constrained above using several indicators, with the O2 ratio.
-A map of log$U$ is shown in panel d) of Figure~\ref{fig:maps_derived_parameters} whereas the integrated values for the three galaxies in the group and the two stellar clumps are included in Table~\ref{table:integrated_properties}.
+Our dataset also allows the exploration of the ionisation parameter, $U$, which is the ratio of the ionising photon density to the particle density and which provides a measure of the degree of ionisation of the gas.
+This parameter can be estimated directly through O32, following Equation~7 in \citet{diazChemicalAbundancesIonizing2000}; however, since this indicator is used in the computation of the gas metallicity, the use of the previous equation leads by default to an anti-correlation between log$U$ and the gas metallicity.
+Instead, we employed Equation~5 from \citet{diazChemicalAbundancesIonizing2000}, which combines the gas metallicity, which has been well constrained above using several indicators, with the O2 ratio.
+A map of log$U$ is shown in panel d) of Figure~\ref{fig:maps_derived_parameters}, whereas the integrated values for the three galaxies in the group and the two stellar clumps are included in Table~\ref{table:integrated_properties}.

-GS\_4891 presents the highest log$U$ values $>-2.6$ of the system at the south, in the region around the C1 clump, the center and at the north-west.
+GS\_4891 presents the highest log$U$ values $>-2.6$ of the system in the south, in the region around the C1 clump, the centre, and in the northwest.
 In GS$\_$4891$\_$n the values are generally lower, log$U<-2.6$, whereas GS$\_28356$ displays an intermediate value of log$U$=$-2.8$.
 Although log$U$ is found to anti-correlate with gas metallicity in local galaxies \citep[e.g.][]{perez-monteroDerivingModelbasedTeconsistent2014, sanchezImprintsGalaxyEvolution2015}, such behaviour is less clear at higher redshifts \citep{stromMeasuringPhysicalConditions2018, reddyImpactStarFormationRateSurface2023}.
 In GS\_4891 we observe anti-correlations between log$U$ and metallicity in clump C1, where log$U$ peaks and the metallicity is the lowest of the system.
-However, there are regions of high metallicity, such as the north-west of the galaxy, that also have relatively high ionization parameter.
+However, there are regions of high metallicity, such as the northwest of the galaxy, that also have a relatively high ionisation parameter.
 These results suggest that the physical conditions to hold an anti-correlation between log$U$ and metallicity might be present in individual regions of high-redshift galaxies, but not in the rest of the system.